thayerz00r/robinhood-ai-trading-bot/README.md

 ## 📧 Contact
-If you have any questions or feedback, feel free to reach out at [ivan.seredkin@gmail.com](mailto:ivan.seredkin@gmail.com).
+If you have any questions or feedback, feel free to reach out at [goodbotty@proton.me](mailto:goodbotty@proton.me).

 ## 📢 One Day In The Life Of The Good Bot